Mayu Iizuka

 Mayu Iizuka (飯塚 麻結, Iizuka Mayu) is a Japanese voice actress from Saitama Prefecture, affiliated with Sun Music Group.
-A founding member of the voice acting unit Dialogue, she is known for voicing Rina in Million Doll and Airi Eniwa in Cue!.
+A founding member of the voice acting unit Dialogue, she is known for voicing Rina in Million Doll, Airi Eniwa in Cue! and Teoritta in Sentenced to Be a Hero.

 Biography

 Mayu Iizuka, a native of Saitama Prefecture, was born on 15 April 1996.
 While watching The Prince of Tennis anime with her older siblings, whom she described in an interview as being "from the Prince of Tennis generation", she saw that a woman was credited for a male character, and her sister told her that female voice actors are able to do characters regardless of gender, inspiring her to join the voice acting industry.
 She was educated at Clark Memorial International High School, where she would about three hours commuting back and forth to and where she started an idol club.

 Her voice acting career began while she was a first-year high school student.
 In December 2014, it was announced that she and Aya Uchida would voice the kōhai in Tamayura: Sotsugyō Shashin.
 In April 2015, she was cast as Rina in Million Doll.

 She voices Airi Eniwa in the mobile game Cue!.
 She reprised her role in the 2022 anime.

 In 2019, she became one of the founding members of the voice acting unit Dialogue.

 On 29 January 2022, she revealed that she was the "inner person" behind Yume Kotobuki (琴吹 ゆめ, Kotobuki Yume), a VTuber who became active in 2018.
 Iizuka said that this decision was to counter the stigma of self-revealing real-life identities among VTubers.

 Her special skills are winking, whistling, and making her soft joints flexible.
 Among her hobbies are farming and bass guitar.